chazlarson/brick-finder/README.md

 - ~~Calc how many lots you need to buy (should be trivial if all parts are in lots of ten but I don't know that to be true)~~
 - Make the input file parsing a little more robust.
-- Verify color availability [will require loading the page via selenium since the chart appears to be loaded by JS]
+- Verify color availability [will require loading the page via selenium since the chart appears to be loaded by JS; also problematic since the color numbers at Vonado appear to be LEGO, but the names are Bricklink]
 - ~~Calc ballpark cost~~
 - Add parts to a shopping cart